stomar/nametrainer/README.md

 Installation
 ------------

-Install with `gem install nametrainer`.
+Install from RubyGems.org with `gem install nametrainer`.

 You will also have to install Qt bindings for Ruby: